-We mapped the point location of each coyote report (Figure 1).
+We mapped the point location of each coyote report (Figure 2).
 We conducted a multi-distance cluster analysis using Ripley’s K function to determine if reports were significantly clustered throughout the study area (Haase 1995).
 Next, we assessed the distribution of reports across land cover classes.
 We characterized land cover classes using geospatial data from the City of Edmonton Urban Planning Land and Vegetation Inventory (uPLVI) database, a high resolution (minimum polygon size = 1 ha) database that uses remotely sensed imagery and Softcopy photogrammetry to identify land cover types for urban land use decisions (City of Edmonton 2018).
 We re-classified existing uPLVI site types into six land cover classes representing various degrees of human development and coyote habitat suitability (Figure 2; Table 1).
 We calculated the proportion of reports within each land cover class and used a chi-square goodness of fit test to compare the observed count of reports to the expected count, which we calculated by multiplying the total number of reports by the proportion of each land cover class in the study area (Poessel et al. 2013).

-We compared reports to randomly generated non-report points based on their proximity to the ravine system, the nearest road, and the nearest building.
-Within a minimum convex polygon created around report locations using a convex hull minimum bounding geometry type, we generated 8,000 random points.
+To describe the spatial distribution of reports, we compared reports to randomly generated points based on their proximity to the ravine system, the nearest road, and the nearest building.
+Within a minimum convex polygon created around all report locations using a convex hull minimum bounding geometry type (ref), we generated 8,000 random points.
 We mean-centered and scaled proximity metrics, and confirmed that they were not correlated (rho < 0.6).
-We constructed a logistic regression model with report type (report or non-report) as the response variable and scaled ravine distance, road distance and building distance as predictors.
+We constructed a logistic regression model with report type (report or non-report) as the response variable and scaled ravine distance, road distance, and building distance as predictors.
 We did not account for spatial autocorrelation in this analysis so we conservatively considered proximity metrics significant if P < 0.01.

-We examined inter-annual, monthly and diel trends in reporting.
-First, to evaluate long-term changes in reporting we examined the frequency of reporting, in four-month intervals, from January 2011 to December 2020.
-The frequency of reports reflects changes in coyote sightings and human-coyote interactions over time as well as changes in public awareness of the reporting website.
+To examine temporal characteristics of reports, we examined inter-annual, monthly and diel trends in reporting.
+We evaluated long-term changes in reporting by measuring the frequency of reporting, in four-month intervals, from January 2011 to December 2020.
 We quantified monthly trends in reporting by calculating the mean annual reports for each month.
 To reflect the biological seasons of coyotes (Morey et al. 2007), we calculated the percentage of total reports that occurred during the breeding (January 1 – April 30), pup rearing (May 1 – August 31), and dispersal (September 1 – December 31) seasons.

 Reporters submitted time of day using a drop-down menu with the option to select hourly times between 5 AM and midnight, or one of the following categories: dawn, morning, afternoon, evening or night.
 We manually categorized time of day into either day or night.
 Day included the categories of morning or afternoon, or any hourly time at least half an hour after sunrise and half an hour before sunset, which varies substantially across the year due to Edmonton’s northern latitude.
 Night included the categories night and dawn, or any times half an hour before sunrise or after sunset.
 We excluded 842 reports in which time was submitted as evening or without a selected time from all daily temporal analyses.
 We calculated the percentage of reports occurring at night or during the day.